berenslab/contrastive-ne/readme.md

 For all input arguments controlling the position on the spectrum, larger values yield more attraction and thus better global structure preservation, while smaller values lead to a focus on the local structure.

+## Early exaggeration
+Similar to early exaggeration in t-SNE the loss modes `neg` and `infonce` use early exaggeration by default.
+To disable it pass `early_exaggeration=False` to the `CNE` class.
+If used, the first third of the optimization epochs use the setting `s=1.0` unless a higher value `s` is specified.
+This is to ensure that the embedding is initialized with a good global structure.

 ## Technical details